franos-cm/dilithium-comparison/README.md

 This modular structure allows for projects which only need to perform one of the operations (for example, a system that is only interested in validating signatures), to reduce its resource usage.

 Each design itself also comes in three variants, one for each security level specified for Dilithium.
-This means that, although the difference between these variants are essentially that of internal buffer sizes, there is currently no option to select the security level at runtime.
+This means that, although the difference between these variants is essentially that of internal buffer sizes, there is currently no option to select the security level at runtime.

 HighPerf, on the other hand, is a single unified design capable of performing all three Dilithium operations.
-Moreover, the security level for a given operation can be decided at runtime by use of the ```sec_level``` input signal.
+Moreover, the security level for a given operation can be decided at runtime by use of the `sec_level` input signal.

 ## 2.2.
 Interfaces

-Considering the data throughput necessary for the operations in Dilithium, both cores are designed with a streaming interface similar to that of AXI-Stream [6], coupled with a side-band for certain control signals, such as ```start```, or ```sec_level``` (in the case of HighPerf).
+Considering the data throughput necessary for the operations in Dilithium, both cores are designed with a streaming interface similar to that of AXI-Stream [6], coupled with a side-band for certain control signals, such as `start`, or `sec_level` (in the case of HighPerf).

 One of the main differences between the two designs is that HighPerf has a 64-bit datapath, while LowRes uses a 32-bit one.
 This alone effectively doubles the latency of load and store operations in LowRes, when compared to HighPerf.